nextcord/nextcord/.github/CONTRIBUTING.md

-## Contributing to nextcord
+# Contributing to nextcord

 First off, thanks for taking the time to contribute.
 It makes the library substantially better. :+1:

 The following is a set of guidelines for contributing to the repository.
 These are guidelines, not hard rules.

 ## This is too much to read!
-I want to ask a question!
+I want to ask a question

 Generally speaking questions are better suited in our resources below.

-- The official support server: https://discord.gg/ZebatWssCB
+- The official support server: <https://discord.gg/ZebatWssCB>
-- The Discord API server under #python_discord-py: https://discord.gg/discord-api
+- The Discord API server under #python_discord-py: <https://discord.gg/discord-api>
 - [The FAQ in the documentation](https://nextcord.readthedocs.io/en/latest/faq.html)
 - [StackOverflow's `nextcord` tag](https://stackoverflow.com/questions/tagged/nextcord)
 - [StackOverflow's `discord.py` tag](https://stackoverflow.com/questions/tagged/discord.py)